Old Women's Buffalo Jump National Historic Site of Canada

 Historic Sites and Monuments Act (R.S.C., 1985, c.
 H-4)

 Women’s Buffalo Jump

 Description of Historic Place

-Old Women’s Buffalo Jump was designated a national historic site of Canada in 1960 because: it is a visually dramatic and archaeologically important example of a buffalo-jump, an important food gathering technique for Aboriginal peoples who lived on the Prairies.
+Old Women’s Buffalo Jump was designated a national historic site of Canada in 1960.
+It is designated because: it is a visually dramatic and archaeologically important example of a buffalo-jump, an important food gathering technique for Indigenous peoples who lived on the Prairies.

 This undisturbed site had been repeatedly used over many centuries.
 Buffalo were the foundation of life for the First Nations of the plains, providing an essential food source and raw materials for clothing and lodging.
 The use of buffalo jumps was an important food gathering technique, a way of gathering a quantity of meat at one time that could be dried and preserved for future consumption.
 A successful buffalo drive involved a high level of ritual, planning, and communal endeavour.